-Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success
+Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success (second edition)

 Want to Buy It?